Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Bilaterally Slimmable Transformer (BST)

-In addition to the introduced strategy above, another width slimming strategy has been investigated by \cite{hou2020dynabert}.
-In contrast to our \emph{slim-all} strategy that slims the dimensionality of the input, output, and intermediate representations simultaneously, they introduce an alternative \emph{slim-intermediate} strategy that only slims the dimensionality of the intermediate representation while keeping the rest unchanged.
-As a result, the \emph{slim-intermediate} strategy results in a \emph{bottleneck} structure with low dimensional intermediate representation.
-This may break the carefully-designed structure in Transformer (\emph{e.g.}, the $D\rightarrow 4D\rightarrow D$ structure in FFN).
-Detailed comparisons of the two strategies will be conducted in the experiment section.
+In addition to the strategy introduced above, another width slimming strategy was investigated in \cite{hou2020dynabert}.
+In contrast to our \emph{slim-all} strategy that slims the dimensionality of the input, output, and intermediate representations simultaneously, they introduced an alternative \emph{slim-intermediate} strategy that slims the dimensionality of the intermediate representation while keeping the rest unchanged.
+The \emph{slim-intermediate} strategy results in a \emph{bottleneck} structure with a low dimensional intermediate representation.
+This may break the carefully-designed structure of the Transformer (\emph{e.g.}, the $D\rightarrow 4D\rightarrow D$ structure in FFN).

-\textbf{Depth Slimming:} By depth slimming, we aim to make the slimmed submodels adapt to a set of depth slimming ratios with respect to the maximum depth of the reference model.
-As the depth of a typical Transformer model is usually set to multiples of 6, we define the candidate depth set as $\mathcal{L}=\{{1}/{6}L, {1}/{3}L, {2}/{3}L, L\}$.
+\textbf{Depth Slimming.} With depth slimming, we aim to make the slimmed submodels adapt to a set of depth slimming ratios with respect to the maximum depth of the reference model.
+As the depth of a typical Transformer model is usually set to a multiple of 6, we define the candidate depth set as $\mathcal{L}=\{{1}/{6}L, {1}/{3}L, {2}/{3}L, L\}$.
+Compared with the settings in \cite{hou2020dynabert}, we explore the submodels with much shallow depth, resulting in more compact submodels suitable for mobile devices.

-To perform depth slimming, we first need to determine which layers are to be slimmed when given a specific slimming depth $l\in\mathcal{L}$.
-As shown on the right of Fig. \ref{fig:slim_strategy}, we first assign an importance score to each layer using some scoring strategies.
+To perform depth slimming, we first need to determine which layers are to be slimmed given a specific slimming depth $l\in\mathcal{L}$.
+As shown on the right side of Fig. \ref{fig:slim_strategy}, we first assign an importance score to each layer using certain scoring strategies.
 After that, we select the top-$l$ layers with the largest scores and keep their original order.
-Here we introduce three scoring strategies, which result in three types of slimming strategies: 1) the \emph{slim-random} strategy is the most straightforward one that simply sets the importance scores to random values; 2) the \emph{slim-first} (or \emph{slim-last}) strategy sets the importance scores in ascending (or descending) order; and 3) the \emph{slim-middle} strategy sets the smallest scores to the middlemost layer and gradually increases towards the top and bottom layers.
-This strategy is inspired by the empirical studies in \cite{wang2020rethinking} that the layers closer to the input and output are more important than the middle ones in Transformer.
+Here, we introduce three scoring strategies, which result in three types of slimming strategies: 1) the \emph{slim-random} strategy is the most straightforward strategy, as it simply sets the importance scores to random values; 2) the \emph{slim-first} (or \emph{slim-last}) strategy sets the importance scores in ascending (or descending) order; 3) the \emph{slim-middle} strategy sets the smallest scores to the middlemost layer and gradually increases the scores as it move toward the top and bottom layers.
+This strategy was inspired by the empirical studies in \cite{wang2020rethinking}, in which the layers closer to the input and output are more important than the middle layers in the Transformer.
 We use the {slim-middle} strategy as the default option.